google-deepmind/nanodo/README.md

-# NanoDO: A minimal ("nano-sized") Transformer decoder-only language model.
+# NanoDO: A minimal ("nano-sized") Transformer decoder-only language model implementation in JAX.
 Inspired by minGPT/nanoGPT and flax/examples we provide a minimal implementation of a Transformer decoder-only language model in Jax.